coapp/coapp.org/src/dynamic/news/2011-05-10-Shallow-Forking-A-Project.html.md

 C:\forks\libjpeg>
 ```
-Once it does what you expect, commit and push the clean version up to github, and give me a shout.
+Once it does what you expect, commit and push the clean version up to GitHub, and give me a shout.